-In Texas bays, from May through August 2015, only 0.5 million pounds of brown shrimp were landed.
+In Texas bays, from May through August 2016, only 0.14 million pounds of brown shrimp were landed.
 This represents a below average value relative to the historical inshore catches for this period since the closure began in 1981 (1981-2011 average was 4.2 millions pounds).
-Monthly catches in 2015 were not quite equally distributed across each of the four months.
-The middle two months accounted for all of the Texas inshore catch during the four-month period.
+Monthly catches in 2016 were not quite equally distributed across each of the four months.
+The middle two months accounted for most of the Texas inshore catch during the four-month period.

-Offshore production during May through August 2015 was 10.3 million pounds, with 10 million pounds (95%) of the catch produced in the July through August period.
+Offshore production during May through August 2016 was 8.3 million pounds, with 7.7 million pounds (95%) of the catch produced in the July through August period.
 The total catch for this period represents a below average level when compared to catch values since EEZ closures were initiated in 1981 (1981-2011 average was 13.6 millions pounds).
-During the July through August 2015 period, the size composition of landed shrimp was around 1.5% in the >67 count size category (Figure 1).
+During the July through August 2016 period only about 0.7% of the landed shrimp were in the >67 count size category (Figure 1).